smturner/readme_generator/Develop/README.md

 - [License](#license)

 ## Installation
-sldkjf
+sjjf

 ## Usage
-sldkfj
+jfjf

 ## Contributing
-sldkjf
+yes

 ## Tests
-ldksfj
+jfjfj

 ## Questions
-If you have any questions about this project, please contact me directly at lskdjf.
-You can view more of my projects at https://github.com/skdjf.
+If you have any questions about this project, please contact me directly at sarah.
+You can view more of my projects at https://github.com/sarah.

 ## License
-MIT
+Copyright (c) [year] [Sarah Turner]
+GNU-GPL-3